Set Up the Ultimate Bar Cart With Fun And Practical Accessories

 a.
 Stainless Steel Cocktail Shaker Set with Bamboo Stand, $27.99; amazon.com

 c.
 Barret Set of 4 Pink Quartz Bar Tools, $80; westelm.com

 3. Bring on the Booze

 Reserve space on your cart only for bottles that are used frequently or worthy of display.
 Choose ones in varying heights and colors for interest—and don't underestimate the elevated packaging of artisanal mixers.

 4. Finish It Off

-Fill a glass carafe with fruit-infused or sparkling water for an attractive nonalcoholic option.
+Fill a glass carafe with fruit-infused or sparkling water for an attractive non-alcoholic option.
+It's convenient to keep your bar cart close to the kitchen so that you can easily top off your ice bucket or grab garnishes and other ingredients that need to be kept in the fridge.
 Coasters, small potted herbs (like mint and basil), cocktail napkins, and paper straws are easy, practical additions.
-To give your bar cart an extra boost of color, consider lining the shelves with cloth place mats or outdoor fabric.
+Use trays to corral similar items, such as glasses and mixers.
+This will also keep things visually pleasing.
+To give your bar cart an extra boost of color, consider lining the shelves with cloth placemats or outdoor fabric.
 Bonus: They will protect from spills.
 For anything that does end up spilling, keep a tea or dish towel tied to one end of your cart.

 CARAFES and PITCHERS